 OAH is required to "make final agency decisions reached after administrative hearings available online through an electronic data base."
 AS 44.64.090(a).
-In 2011, OAH continued to expand its on-line publication project through which decisions are posted in a user-friendly, keyword searchable format on OAH's web page.
-OAH has web posted approximately 1,700 decisions and provides links to on-line decisions posted by the Commercial Fisheries Entry Commission; Department of Health and Social Services (in-house fair hearings unit decisions); the Regulatory Commission of Alaska; the Employment Security Division (unemployment insurance appeals); the Workers' Compensation Appeals Commission; and the Workers' Compensation Board.
+In 2012, OAH continued to expand its on-line publication project through which decisions are posted in a user-friendly, keyword searchable format on OAH's web page.
+OAH web posted 387 decisions in 2012, bringing the total to more than 2,000.
+The web page also provides links to on-line decisions posted by the Commercial Fisheries Entry Commission; the Regulatory Commission of Alaska; the Employment Security Division (unemployment insurance appeals); the Workers' Compensation Appeals Commission; and the Workers' Compensation Board.